quantumgardener/quartz/content/pages/Quartz 4.md

 [The Quantum Garden](https://quantumgardener.blog) moved to Quartz in September 2023.

 ## Customisations for *The Quantum Garden*
 The modifications I've made from [the original codebase](https://github.com/jackyzha0/quartz) are listed below with the file(s) where the change has been made.
 You're more than welcome to view them in-situ at the [site's Github repository](https://github.com/quantumgardener/qg.blog).
+The majority are to support [[Designing The Quantum Garden]] and others are purely informational/cosmetic.

 **Remove links to pages that don't exist** - I believe it's poor design to link to any pages that I can know don't exist.
 - `\quartz\plugins\transformers\ofm.ts`